The Benefits, Universality and Boundaries of DSRP Theory: Part 2 of 3

 Notice that the structure on the left mirrors the structure on the right.

-The deeper claim is ambitious: that DSRP Theory does not just describe how we think, but how reality itself is structured.
+The deeper claim is the ontological extension developed in O-Theory: that DSRP does not only describe how we think, but also how reality itself is organized.
+(2)

 Conclusion